Snow Coming This Afternoon Ahead of Ice, Rain

 - The largest snow totals are for areas along Interstate 81 and the Shenandoah Valley, where a winter storm warning is in effect.

 - The Virginia Department of Transportation urged people to stay off the roads Sunday.
-Travel impacts would likely continue Monday and possibly Tuesday.
+Travel impacts will likely continue Monday and possibly Tuesday.

 Frigid temperatures in the teens greeted most in the D.C. region Sunday morning ahead of a winter storm expected to dump inches of snow this afternoon.